jackcooperusesvim/Portfolio/README.md

 This is the project I am currently working on.
 In an effort to study current Data Science, Machine Learning, and AI algorithms, I started this project to re-implement all popular Machine Learning algorithms, starting with a Neural Network to recognize handwritten digits (using the MNIST dataset).

 ## MonkeyType Analysis (Python)
 This entry in the portfolio is done but not presentable yet due to some of the annoyances of using Python virtual enviorments with Git version control.
-I will make this presentable by the end of the day.